-Together, we have extensive experience in appeals against decisions of competition and regulatory authorities.
-We act in competition litigation before English and other national courts, the General Court and the Court of Justice.
+- We have extensive experience in appeals against decisions of the competition and regulatory authorities, acting in national courts and the Court of Justice of the European Union.